Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Kale Caesar Salad

 Rumor has it a Calgarian invented putting donair meat on pizza.
-Not sure how we can determine the truth on this one, but it's true several pizza establishments here do offer donair pizza complete with donair sauce.
+Several pizza establishments here offer donair pizza complete with donair sauce and it's become a favourite for locals.

 Kale Caesar Salad